Pancreatic Cancer Can Mimic Other Health Problems

 I started having lower back pain in 2014 and visited my chiropractor frequently without any relief.
 In April 2015, I started having symptoms of irritable bowel syndrome, which I had in my late 20s.

 I went to my primary care physician on April 29, 2015 and told him of my back pain and the IBS symptoms.
 He ordered an MRI of my back and an ultrasound of my intestines.
 I did the ultrasound that day and 10 minutes after leaving the imaging office I received a phone call from my primary care doctor telling me I had a tumor on my pancreas.
 So, the MRI of my back was put on hold and an MRI on my pancreas was done within two days.

 The tumor was on the back of my pancreas, mid-body, which probably caused the back pain sooner in my case.
 I had an endoscopic biopsy the first day of May, confirming the diagnosis.
 The stage of diagnosis was probably III, as we did not know if it had spread to the lymph nodes at that time, but it encompassed the portal vein and the spleen was compromised.
-I met with a local oncologist, Dr. Frank Rodriguez of Florida Cancer Specialists, and he referred me to Dr. Pamela Hodul at Moffitt Cancer Center in Tampa and to Dr. Joe Levi of Sylvester Comprehensive Cancer Center at the University of Miami.
+I met with a local oncologist, Dr. Frank Rodriguez of Florida Cancer Specialists, and he referred me to Dr. Pamela Hodul at Moffitt Cancer Center in Tampa and to Dr. Joe Levi (now retired) of Sylvester Comprehensive Cancer Center at the University of Miami.